kikugie/j52j/README.md

 # J52J
 *AKA "Json5 to Json"*

-Simple Gradle plugin that converts `.json5` files into `.json` when gradle processes resources.
+Simple Gradle plugin that converts `.json5` files into `.json` when Gradle processes resources.

 > [!WARNING]
 > You can't use `fabric.mod.json5` with this plugin.